 The channel audio data is recorded during the mastering session to create a 'print master' which includes an immersive audio mix and any other rendered deliverables (such as a 5.1 surround mix).
-Program loudness is measured and corrected by rendering and measuring a 5.1 channel-based output of the program using IT-R BS.1770-4 methodology.
-This audio and the metadata defined by Recommendation ITU-R BS.2076 are combined into broadcast WAV files as per Recommendation ITU-R BS.2088.
+Program loudness is measured and corrected using ITU-R BS.1770-4 [35] methodology.

-6.3 Production for Live Content
+Production for Live Content 6.3